fxfactorial/ocaml-maxminddb/README.md

 1. If your path yields a map or array then the library will throw an exception, this is mostly an implementation issue.
 I haven't thought about how I want to do it yet.
-2. Sometimes there's junk at the end of string for a DB dump.
-This is because of the awkward C API where the dump function expects a `FILE *` and I don't have access to [fmemopen](http://pubs.opengroup.org/onlinepubs/9699919799/functions/fmemopen.html) since I am primarily developing this library on `OS X`.